-At the conclusion of this Annual General Meeting of Shareholders, the terms of office of Daisuke Oshita and Ching-Hua Ho, Directors concurrently serving as Audit and Supervisory Committee members, will expire.
+At the conclusion of this Annual General Meeting of Shareholders, the terms of office of Lee-Feng Chien, and Takashi Motomura, Directors concurrently serving as Audit and Supervisory Committee members, will expire, and Daisuke Oshita, Director concurrently serving as an Audit and Supervisory Committee member, will resign from his position.
 Accordingly, the Company proposes to elect three (3) Directors concurrently serving as Audit and Supervisory Committee members.
 The Audit and Supervisory Committee has given its consent to this proposal in advance.